PatWie/saccade/README.md

- # EagleEye
+ # Saccade

+ A **saccade** (*/səˈkɑːd/ sə-KAHD*) is a quick and simultaneous movement of both eyes in the same direction.

-The missing scientific image viewer inspired by [shiver/idisplay](https://sourceforge.net/p/shiver/idisplay).
+This project is the missing scientific HDR image viewer inspired by [shiver/idisplay](https://sourceforge.net/p/shiver/idisplay).
 Compare muliple images by switching between them without loosing the pixel position.
-The viewer also synchronizes dragging and zooming across different viewports.
+Drag and zoom within one canvas and the viewer automatically synchronizes the changes across different all viewports.

 The image viewer features an OpenGL-based canvas to display images with dragging and zooming.
 It uses the [FreeImage](freeimage.sourceforge.net) library to load images from different types.